nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 <br/>

-## Deploy Ubuntu VM with Docker and Docker-Compose preinstalled using Azure CLI
+## Deploy Ubuntu VM with Docker and Docker-Compose preinstalled and Nginx Demo containers running using Azure CLI

 1. In your local machine open terminal and make sure you are logged onto your Azure tenant.
 Set the following Environment variable which points to your Resource Group: